-Used to hunt down smaller animals, this breed of dogs evolved in Germany probably in the 16th century.
-Initially, these dogs had only been mated with the individuals of the same breed; however, it was long after that the mixes with other dogs like the pinschers and the toy terriers began, which continued till the early 20th century.
+Used to hunt down smaller animals, this breed of dogs evolved in Germany, probably in the 16th century.
+Initially, these dogs were mated with the individuals of the same breed.
+However, it was long after that the mixes with other dogs like the pinschers and the toy terriers began, which continued till the early 20th century.

 At present, the rule of individual breeding has been set according to the variation of the type of coats:

-The miniature dachshund is at the same time loyal, aggressive, social and courageous.
+The miniature dachshund is, at the same time, loyal, aggressive, social, and courageous.
 Being a hunter dog, they are independent by nature and have a high spirit.
-They would bark loudly at strangers, however, they would be tolerant to them, once the introductory period is over.
+They would bark loudly at strangers.
+However, they would be tolerant of them once the introductory period is over.
 They are always alert and have self-explanatory facial expressions.
-They have a good sense of trailing by virtue of its keen nose.
-However, the different varieties have their own definition of charm, depending upon the qualities of their parents.
-Since they are not too good with kids, they are suitable for families with relatively older children.
-They are devoted to their owner’s family and can even travel well with their owners.
+They have a good sense of trailing by its keen nose.
+The different varieties have their definition of charm, depending upon the qualities of their parents.
+Since they are not too good with kids, they are suitable for those with relatively older children.
+They are devoted to their owner’s families and can even travel well with their owners.
 They have an instinct to guard their families, making them a good guard dog as well.
-Intruders intercepting into their objects of guarding might end in getting bitten, though rarely.
+Intruders intercepting into their objects of defending might end in getting bitten, though rarely.
 They tend to jump a lot and stumble upon any passer-by.
 These behavioral issues, at times, might make them unpredictable to even their owners.

-The miniature dachshund dog needs to be fed with dry, good-quality healthy dog food.
+Feed the miniature dachshund with dry, good-quality healthy dog food.
 The recommended amount is ½ to 1 ½ cups per day, divided into two regular meals.

 The most popular mixes of the miniature dachshund are: